Prayer in and of itself is powerful. When you combine it with Scripture, well, let's just say you should be prepared to see some mighty things happen.

 "Train the younger women to love their husbands and children, to be self-controlled and pure, to be busy at home, to be kind, and to be subject to their husbands so that no one will malign the word of God."
 Titus 2:4-5

-Pray that you and your husband would lovingly embrace your role in your marriage.
+Pray that you and your husband would embrace your God-given role in your marriage and fulfil them with a heart of love toward one another.

 "Wives, submit to your husbands, as to the Lord.
 For the husband is the head of the wife as Christ is the head of the church...Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy...."
 Ephesians 5:22-28